cargator/.github/profile/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute in our project, please follow the [contribution guidelines](https://github.com/cargator/.github/blob/main/profile/CONTRIBUTING.md) provided.
+To contribute in our project, please follow the [contribution guidelines](https://github.com/cargator/.github/blob/main/profile/CONTRIBUTING.md).

 ## License